robert-kisteleki/goat/doc/output.md

 ```

 In order to make the aggregates, the formatter uses the annotation helper, which maintains a cache of basic probe metadata (in `~/.cache/goat/probes.db`).

+The `type` hint can come handy if you want to "zoom in" on a particular answer type; other answers will be disregarded for the purposes of aggregation.
+For exampe if you're processing results and wan to check NS records only, use `-opt type:NS`.